Who or What is ANZEF?

 How can I donate to ANZEF?

 Donations to ANZEF can be made via Electronic Funds Transfer, Credit Card (Visa & Mastercard only) or via cheque.
 All donations above AUD$2 or $NZ5 are tax deductible, and you will be issued with a receipt accordingly.
-Please refer here for specific information on how to donate.
+Please refer to Foundation for specific information on how to donate.

 Can I specify where I want my ANZEF donation to go?